gfarge/gfarge.github.io/_pages/about.md

 ---

-📅 *17 Octer 2023* : Invited to talk in the Berkeley Seismology Lab seminar series
+📅 *17 October 2023* : Invited to talk in the Berkeley Seismology Lab seminar series
 {: .small}

 ---

 📅 *27 September 2023* : Invited to talk in the Geophysics seminar in
+LDEO (Columbia University, NY)
-Lamont-Doherty Earth Observatory of Columbia University {: .small}
+{: .small}

 ---

-📅 *12-15 September 2023* : Presented a [poster]("https://gfarge.github.io/files/poster_sfeq_2023.pdf") in the Slow-to-Fast earthquakes international workshop, in Tokyo (Japan)
+📅 *12-15 September 2023* : Presented a [poster](https://gfarge.github.io/files/poster_sfeq_2023.pdf) in the Slow-to-Fast earthquakes international workshop, in Tokyo (Japan)
 {: .small}

 ---